-AirWave includes the 64-bit CentOS operating system based on Red Hat Enterprise Linux (RHEL) and is installed by default.
+AMP includes the 64-bit CentOS operating system based on Red Hat Enterprise Linux (RHEL), and that is installed by default.
 If you choose to install RHEL instead of the supplied CentOS, you will need to purchase your own RHEL license and support separately.

-Your hardware should incorporate margin for WLAN expansion as well as future AirWave features and modules.
-These recommended specifications are formulated to keep AirWave running on the same hardware platform for up to three years.
+Your hardware should incorporate margins for WLAN expansion as well as for future AMP features and modules.
+These recommended specifications are formulated to keep AMP running on the same hardware platform for up to three years.